sangarajusravan11/college-demo/README.md

 # college-demo
-This is my first git Reppository
+This is my first git Reppository.
+Author - sravan